 Schedules are used in many scenarios but the most common are as follows:

 After designing automation flows, users can schedule these flows to run automatically in different operating systems and with different browsers using the scheduler configuration.

-Schedules are associated with run lists and can be accessed from the top menu of ‘Run Lists’.
+Schedules are associated with Run Lists and can be accessed from the top menu of ‘Run Lists’ section.